 3 to 6 chipotle chiles (dry or canned)

 Salt to taste (about 1 teaspoon)

-4 cups pumpkin, peeled, seeded and cut into 3/4" cubes, and placed in a shallow baking dish (like a 9 x 13 Pyrex dish)
+4 cups pumpkin or butternut squash, peeled, seeded and cut into 3/4" cubes, and placed in a shallow baking dish (like a 9 x 13 Pyrex dish)

 Make the salsa

 - Turn on the broiler.

 - Place unpeeled garlic cloves in a dry skillet over medium heat.
 Cook, turning them occasionally, until the garlic is soft, about 10-15 minutes.
 After they cool, peel the garlic and put in a blender jar.